alexisflesch/mathquest/app/docs/archive/socket-connection-fixes-summary.md

    - Created proper type definitions for socket events
    - Updated socket hooks to use TypeScript interfaces
    - Documented best practices in `typescript-socket-integration.md`

+5. **Fixed Direct Socket Connections in Components (May 13, 2025)**
+   - Updated `/frontend/src/app/lobby/[code]/page.tsx` to use `SOCKET_CONFIG` instead of hardcoded Socket.IO options
+   - Updated `/frontend/src/app/live/[code]/page.tsx` to use `SOCKET_CONFIG` instead of hardcoded Socket.IO options
+   - Verified that hooks (`useTeacherQuizSocket` and `useProjectionQuizSocket`) were already correctly using `SOCKET_CONFIG`
+   - Added proper imports for `SOCKET_CONFIG` from `@/config` in affected files
+   - Fixed port mismatches (connecting to frontend 3008 instead of backend 3007)

+6. **Fixed CORS and WebSocket Connection Issues (May 13, 2025)**
+   - Added proper CORS headers to all HTTP responses in the backend server
+   - Updated Socket.IO CORS configuration to use specific frontend origin instead of wildcard
+   - Fixed WebSocket connection failures by ensuring consistent transport options
+   - Added environment variable support for frontend URL
+   - See detailed information in [cors-fixes.md](cors-fixes.md)

 5. **Environment Variables**
    - Fixed loading of environment variables with dotenv